shivamk01here/TEAMFLOW_Real-time-mesaaging-app/README.md

 # Slack_Clone_using_React
 Slack-Clone is a clone of a slack.
 Implemented using React and Firebase.
-Behind the backend, I was used React-Firebase for authentication with Google-auth, and highly secure specially for non-authorized users.
+Behind the backend, I used React-Firebase for authentication with Google-auth, and highly secure specially for non-authorized users.
 Description:

 Slack-Clone is a clone of Slack, implemented using React and Firebase.